Madgrades/api.madgrades.com/README.md

 > *Note:* In order to import large SQL dumps, you may have to tune up your SQL server settings or else you may get an error like: `MySQL server has gone away`.
 Set `max_allowed_packet = 1G` _temporarily_ in your `mysqld.conf` or `my.cnf` depending on your operating system.
 It is dangerous to keep this setting, so revert it back to ~16M once imported.

+Once imported, from the Rails API use `rake grades` to populate necessary the grade distribution tables.

 ## API Authentication